 This is where you develop models of the different components in your system, encapsulate any 3rd party IP models, and use C, C++ or SystemC to develop them and glue them together.
 This appears low cost (you dont send many $ out of your company), very resource intensive (but you do spend lots of $$$$ on peoples time internally, but maybe not initially), and you get a bespoke, low quality, low performance, proprietary solution which is often not up to commercial solutions offerings, is not maintainable, does not adhere to any standards, and basically you are on you own.
 The chances of your models being compatible and interfacing with any external models and technologies is very low...
 Roll your own means on your own...
 Good Luck - this is how it was 10 years ago...
 This is just too hard - and of course building a state of the art simulator is very complex and risky. you need to ask yourself - is this a core competency you should be expending your resources on and need to own?

 There are some commercial solutions that are targeted at the user developing their own models.
 Many of those companies classed as service providers in the section above originally started in this category - but the market found their offerings not usable enough...
-Often the commercial solutions require learning new proprietary languages making the models not interoperable with other tools etc. The biggest challenge for commercial solutions is that they dont tend to be good enough to really do a good enough job.
+Often the commercial solutions require learning new proprietary languages making the models not interoperable with other tools etc. The biggest challenge for commercial solutions is that they do not tend to be good enough to really do a good enough job.
 There are several processor design/modeling languages and they seem to be good at the average core pieces of a processor, however they all tend to fail dramatically when anything out of the normal is desired to be modeled...
 Of course if you are using a standard core from an IP provider or processor developer, you could buy their models from them and build models of your own components and develop your own platform models using these purchased components.

 Open source is an excellent technology proliferation approach that has been widely adopted in the software world, and there are many different places to get open source tools to help with embedded software development.
 GNU, Linux, Eclipse being well known examples.
 Related to Software Virtual Platforms are various Virtualization technologies like vmware and QEMU.
 These technologies are targeted at the system software developer - for example wanting to run Linux on their PC, or Windows on the Mac etc. And yes they may be open source and thus yes you could consider downloading, understanding, and modifying them to do something they were not conceived to achieve - that of providing models that can be put together into an embedded system - however they are very complex pieces of software, that require a large depth of knowledge before there is any hope of any modification, and there is no guarantee that the outcome is what you actually needed...